 Becoming a martial artist is more than just an activity but a lifelong journey and lifestyle choice–we focus on the importance of balancing your mind and body, teaching our students what it takes to be an exceptional martial artist both within the dojang and out.
 Martial arts training proves beneficial for anyone who invests themselves in their training.
 It helps students learn the importance of respect and discipline and builds focus and confidence to attack any situation that comes their way.

 For adults, it provides a haven to relieve stress and presents new challenges which stimulate both the mind and the body.
 All these benefits are cultivated from the traditional martial arts training we teach at Elite TOMA.

 The knowledge passed down through the many generations at Elite TOMA is the core focus of our martial arts training.
 We honor the traditional martial arts training of our ancestors by continuing to educate our students on the principles we stand for.
 As the world around us is always transforming, we at Elite TOMA instill the traditional values of martial arts with a modern approach.
 Our success is measured by the development of the character of our students.

-In many ways, we don’t choose a path in life…it chooses us.
-Through the experiences we gather, we get a feeling within.
-That feeling is destiny.
-You find your strengths and weaknesses as you proceed through life and that is what leads you in the path of TOMA training.
+In many ways, we do not choose a path in life–it chooses us.
+Through the experiences we gather, we get a feeling within and this is what we call destiny.
+You find your strengths and weaknesses as you proceed through life which leads you on the path toward becoming an Elite TOMA student.
+Welcome to Elite TOMA.

 Hap Ki Do

-Weapons training enhances one’s concentration, discipline and hand eye coordination.
-There is a great historical and traditional significance behind weapons training in that these weapons were used by country people as a means of self defense.
-When we practice with weapons we discover how the weapon is actually used.
+Moo Gi Sul training enhances one’s concentration, discipline, and hand-eye coordination.
+There is a great historical and traditional significance behind weapons training in that these weapons were used by country people as a means of self-defense.
 It heightens our ability to focus on our target and ourselves.
-The beauty, grace and culture of these weapons will be integrated during instruction of their use.
+The beauty, grace, and culture of these weapons are integrated into the training.